KauzClay/docs-tap/cloud-native-runtimes/how-to-guides/contour.hbs.md

 # Installing Cloud Native Runtimes with your existing Contour installation

-This topic describes how you can configure Cloud Native Runtimes, commonly known as CNRs, with your existing Contour instance.
+This topic describes how you can configure Cloud Native Runtimes (CNRs) with your existing Contour instance.
 Cloud Native Runtimes uses Contour to manage internal and external access to the services in a cluster.

 ## <a id='overview'></a> About using Contour with Cloud Native Runtimes